 - Provide skills training at vocational institutes for the unemployed youth and women as a means to promote self-employment

-Since April 2012 indigo foundation has entered into an agreement with Mahalir Sakhti to financially and administratively support four of their programs:
+Since April 2012 indigo foundation has entered into an agreement with Mahalir Sakhti to financially and administratively support their programs, including:

-- Provide funds for a trainer and machine accessories to establish a typing school.
+- a tailoring centre and funds for a trainer and machine accessories to establish a typing school

 The word ‘Dalit’, in Sanskrit, means “oppressed” or “downtrodden”.
 ‘Dalits’ are the name of a group of people who are born into the bottom rung of India’s caste system.
 Tradition assigns Dalits to all dirty laborious work in society, including gutter cleaning, manual scavengers, toilet cleaners, and garbage removalists.
 Because of these traditional social structures in India, Dalits are at risk of discrimination, dehumanization, degradation, and violence every day.
 Dalit men often spend a major portion of their earning on alcohol and become bonded to money lenders, leaving the women as the main bread winners and the responsibility of taking care of their families rests upon them.